- What is Planning Compliance?

 How to appeal a notice

-Enforcement appeals in England are dealt with by the Planning Inspectorate, a government agency which takes an unbiased approach to the procedures.
-There's more information about the appeal process and how to submit an online enforcement appeal through the GOV.uk appeals page.
+Compliance enforcement appeals in England are dealt with by the Planning Inspectorate, a government agency which takes an unbiased approach to the procedures.
+There's more information about the appeal process and how to submit an online enforcement appeal through the GOV.UK appeals page.

 It is a statutory requirement under Section 188 of the Town & Country Planning Act 1990 for every planning authority to keep and maintain a register of notices, which relate to their area and open for public inspection at all reasonable hours.